 Sensorineural Hearing Loss

 Sensorineural hearing loss results from damage to the inner ear (cochlea) or the nerve pathways that transmit sound information to the brain.
 The normal aging process and exposure to loud noise can lead to sensorineural loss.
 Generally, sensorineural loss cannot be reversed and is not treatable with surgery or medication – but it can be improved with the use of hearing aids.

 Noise-Induced Hearing Loss is generally considered a form of or a sub-category of sensorineural loss.
 This is one of the most common types of hearing problems, and, fortunately, it is also the most preventable.
 Onset for these hearing problems are gradual, painless, and frequently undetectable until significant hearing loss has occurred.

 Mixed Hearing Loss

 Mixed hearing loss is the combination of conductive and sensorineural hearing loss, which can involve damage in the outer, middle, and inner ear simultaneously.

 To learn more about the types of hearing loss and how to help you solve these hearing problems, contact Discount Hearing Aids in North Andover, MA at (617) 437-9595.

-Discount Hearing Centers began a part time online presence in 2006.
-Just 11 years later we’ve grown to a full time, service oriented hearing aid business servicing Andover, Eastern Massachusetts and Southern New Hampshire locations.
-In-home service and hearing testing has been a cornerstone of our business philosophy.
+Discount Hearing Centers began a part-time online presence in 2006.
+Just 11 years later we’ve grown to a full time, service-oriented hearing aid business servicing Andover, Eastern Massachusetts and Southern New Hampshire locations.
+In-home service and hearing testing have been a cornerstone of our business philosophy.
 We want to help patients with hearing loss that have trouble getting out and about.
 If you can’t get out, we come to you.
 No charge, no hassle, no kidding.